dgarijo/Widoco/README.md

 The `-doNotDisplaySerializations` flag allows not displaying available serializations of the ontology.

+The `-displayDirectImportsOnly` flag allows displaying only those imported ontologies that are directly imported in the ontology being documented.

 How can I make WIDOCO automatically recognize my vocabulary annotations?
 ==========
 There are two ways for making WIDOCO get your vocabulary metadata annotations and use them automatically to document the ontology.

 * Add them in your OWL file.
 For guidelines on which ones to include, follow our [Best Practices document](https://w3id.org/widoco/bestPractices), which indicates which ones we recommend.
 * Edit the project properties of /config/config.properties.
 This is a key-value pair file with metadata properties.
-Some people consider it easier than adding the property annotations to the OWL file, although I recommmend doing the former option.
+Some people consider it easier than adding the property annotations to the OWL file, although I recommend doing the former option.
 Note that the character ";" is used for lists (for instance first author; second author; third author).

 Browser issues
 ==========